ft-/phpGridServer/INSTALL.md

 Replace <yourgridserver> with the hostname and port you are going to use

-Parameter                  GridInfo                              Description
-login                      yes                                   http://<yourgridserver>/
+Parameter                  GridInfo                              Value                                 Description login                      yes                                   http://<yourgridserver>/ HG_HomeURI                 no                                    http://<yourgridserver>/ gridname                   yes                                   <your long grid name>                 gives your grid a name gridnick                   yes                                   <your grid's nick>                    gives your grid a short nick name register                   yes                                   http://<yourgridserver>/register welcome		           yes                                   http://<yourgridserver>/ RegionDeleteOnUnregister   no                                    false OR true                         Either a region is removed from grid or just marked offline
-HG_HomeURI                 no                                    http://<yourgridserver>/
+Map_ServerURI              no                                    http://<yourgridserver>/map/
-gridname                   yes                                   gives your grid a name gridnick                   yes                                   gives your grid a short nick name register                   yes                                   http://<yourgridserver>/register welcome		           yes                                   http://<yourgridserver>/ RegionDeleteOnUnregister   no                                    Either a region is removed from grid or just marked offline Map_ServerURI              no                                    http://<yourgridserver>/map/ UserRegistrationsEnabled   no                                    Set to true if you accept user registrations gridlibraryownerid         no                                    default ownerid for Grid Library (11111111-1111-0000-0000-000100bba000) gridlibraryfolderid        no                                    default folderid for Grid Library (00000112-000f-0000-0000-000100bba000) gridlibraryenabled         no                                    set to true if you provide the Grid Library about                      yes                                   http://<yourgridserver>/ GridURI                    no                                    http://<yourgridserver>/
+UserRegistrationsEnabled   no                                    false OR true                         Set to true if you accept user registrations gridlibraryownerid         no                                    11111111-1111-0000-0000-000100bba000  default ownerid for Grid Library gridlibraryfolderid        no                                    00000112-000f-0000-0000-000100bba000  default folderid for Grid Library gridlibraryenabled         no                                    false OR true                         set to true if you provide the Grid Library about                      yes                                   http://<yourgridserver>/ GridURI                    no                                    http://<yourgridserver>/